-Before it gets awkward, I want to clear up any confusion.
-My name is pronounced dove, like the bird.
-No, my parents weren’t hippies and I did not give myself this name at Burning Man.
-I am named after my great grandfather.
+Before it gets awkward, Dov wants to clear up any confusion.
+His name is pronounced dove, like the bird.
+No, his parents weren’t hippies and he did not give himself this name at Burning Man.
+He is named after his great grandfather.
 Dov means bear in Hebrew.
-But the association with the legendary bringer of peace dovetails quite well with my business (had to do it.)
+But the association with the legendary bringer of peace dovetails quite well with his business (had to do it).